Grow Your Program

-It all boils down to giving students a positive experience from registration through follow-up.
-You want to make it as easy as possible for them to enroll in your program.
-Then, offer the support and sense of community they need to keep coming back.
+It all comes down to each person’s experience with your organization.
+The right student retention strategies can keep them engaged from registration through follow-up.
+You want to make it as easy as possible for someone to enroll in your program.
+Then, offer support and a sense of community to keep them coming back.

 1. Set Clear Expectations

 Some surprises are good.
 Others, not so much.
-If you’re surprising students by offering a better learning experience than they expected, you’re already ahead of the student retention game.
+Offering a better learning experience than students expected is a good surprise.
 In general, though, students should know what to expect when they enroll in your classes.

-They should be aware of any prerequisites, the expected time commitment, and what tools or materials they’ll need.
-If you don’t clearly communicate these details, some students might drop out partway through a class.
-Others might power-through, but choose not to enroll with your program again.
+Tell them upfront about any prerequisites, the expected time commitment, and what tools or materials they’ll need.
+If you don’t clearly communicate these details, some students might drop out part way through a class.
+Others might power through, but choose not to register for another class or recommend your program.

 2. Make Registration Easy